Clostridioides difficile Kit (6 Pack) order #: 390054

 - Transport collected specimen to the laboratory within 72 hours.
 If unable to transport the same day, store under refrigeration until it can be transported.
 Note: Freezing of the specimen is not required.
 Specimens that are frozen may lose activity due to freezing and thawing which may affect final results.

-- For further information about Clostridium difficile specimen collection and testing refer to the Test Directory Index.
+- For further information about Clostridioides difficile specimen collection and testing refer to the Test Directory Index.

 Storage of unused kits: